tsolron/resource-game-engine/README.md

  * Min/Max
    * Ensure they function as desired
      * Can't Exchange below min, but can above max
-   * Is checked upon modification operations
+   * Is checked upon modification operations4
- * Allow Triggers to be set as a % of building cost easily
  * Review ways to increase capacity upon structure built
+ * Vue Components to display a single Feature (& its resources/upgrades)
+ * Identify a means of updating game without ruining saves

 # Documentation